 As companies grow in size, it becomes increasingly difficult to stay on top of the daily tasks necessary to keep the business running.
-When employees wear many hats in a startup environment, it can be especially tricky to keep operations and administrative needs running smoothly alongside company growth.
+When employees wear many hats in a quick-moving environment, it can be tricky to keep operations and administrative needs running smoothly.
 But hiring full-time, on-site support staff isn’t always an option, either—and that’s where virtual assistants step in.

-This is likely because virtual assistants work remotely and can often perform a variety of tasks on a flexible contract.
+This is because virtual assistants can work from anywhere and can often perform a variety of tasks on a flexible contract.
 With low overhead and limited commitment, virtual assistants are a cost-effective staffing solution for companies of all sizes.

 But what exactly is a virtual assistant, and how can you employ one to streamline operations at your company?